AY2223S2-CS2103T-W14-4/tp-1/docs/UserGuide.md

 > * Interview Date
 > * Notes
 > #### Applicant List Box
-> The region located at the bottom left of the HMHero's main window.<br>
+> The region located at the bottom left of the HMHero's main window.
 > To view more information, refer to the [User Interface](#user-interface) section of the User Guide
 > #### Application Cycle
 > All applicants added are at the Applied status by default.
 From there, hiring managers can advance their application status to Shortlisted, then to Accepted.
 Applicants can be rejected at any stage.